 Speaking to Real Estate Agents is also a great way of finding a place fast once you know the area you want to live in.
 “Letting Agents” can help you find a London rental property and assist you with the application process.
 They can also provide you with information on available properties that meet your preferences and budget and if you give them your contact details, they should be able to contact you as soon as the right property becomes available.

-Well, London Real Estate Agents are known to be “busy”, and not the good kind of busy.
+London Real Estate Agents are known to be “busy”, and not the good kind of busy.
 Many will pretend to be your friends and ghost you at the first opportunity.
 This is because they often have 10+ people fighting for the same flat, so why would they bother contacting you?
-If you’re struggling with this, reach out to the Matutto team - we can help you finding a place to live in London!
+If you’re struggling with this and would like help, we have a team of experts ready to assist you.
+Contact us if you’d like to get support with your House Search in London.

 It’s normal for Real Estate agents and landlords to run checks on you before signing a rental agreement, to make sure the house is left in safe hands and that you’re able to afford the monthly rent.
 They will also ask you for documents which are required as per UK law.
 Although the list may slightly vary depending on the type of property, area and landlord who owns the house, these are the most common documents you need to rent: